Error Handling

 that would transfer control out of the statements,

-such as a break
+such as a break or a return statement,

 or by throwing an error.